haimbilia/Ctrlr_Cyclr/README.md

 installation:
-basically you put everything from the release in the same folder as the emulator's .exe you can also install it for entire system, read how to do it in the devreorder page. it works best with Retroarch because of the autoconfig feature, allowing you to have config load up with the controller chosen.
+basically you put everything from the release in the same folder as the emulator's .exe you can also install it for entire system, read how to do it in the devreorder page. if you are running a 32 bit system, replace the dinput8.dll file with the one from the x86 folder. it works best with Retroarch because of the autoconfig feature, allowing you to have config load up with the controller chosen. but you can use it with any game/emulator you just have to provide your own button mapping.
+(integration with joytokey maybe??)

 also in devreorder.ini under [Settings] you can change the hotkeys to scroll the controllers and which player you choose.
-Cycle_Players is also the hotkey that loads the gui, so basically everytime you load the gui it changes the player number. you can change the player number by deleting the {GUID} lines under [order], so if you have 4 lines you will cycle through 4 players, if you have 2 lines you will cycle through 2 players. you can change your controller name if you like, it will only affect which image is selected, you can also name your images by the {GUID}, so if you have 2 xbox controllers one in white and one in red you can have separate images for each.
+Cycle_Players is also the hotkey that loads the gui, so basically everytime you load the gui it changes the player number. you can change the player number by deleting the {GUID} lines under [order], so if you have 4 lines you will cycle through 4 players, if you have 2 lines you will cycle through 2 players. you can also name your images by the {GUID}, so if you have 2 xbox controllers one in white and one in red you can have separate images for each.

 Usage:
 run Ctrlr_Cyclr.exe and press your Cycle_Players Hotkey (7 by default) then press your Cycle_Controllers (8 by default) to choose a controller,